 Given the “secrecy,” bakers created many copycats.
-Some add a third layer (photo #4), some substitute raspberry jam for the apricot.
+Some add a third layer (photo #4), and some substitute raspberry jam for the apricot.

 We still love Sacher Torte, but the bakeries that specialized in classic European cakes have disappeared as their pastry chefs have retired.
 One of these days we’ll have to get to the Hotel Sacher and to Demel’s pastry shop, both in Vienna.

 It’s still cheaper to order a Sacher Torte from the hotel: 52,50 €.
 The shipping to New York is almost as much: 37,99 €.
 Get yours at Shop.HotelSacher.com.

 Or, bake one with the recipe below from King Arthur Flour.

 Ingredients For The Cake (9″)

 1. PREHEAT the oven to 350°F. Spray one 9″ x 2″ round cake pan with cooking spray and line with parchment.
 Spray the parchment lightly as well.
 If your pan isn’t at least 2″ deep, use two pans instead of one.